Exiverse/OCRverse/README.md

 # OCRverse
 This is an Optical character recognition with Natural language processing based tool.
-Also implementing NLP techniques to extract specific informations.
+This is tool is for production.